WHAT HAPPENED IN THE BRITISH AIRWAYS DATA BREACH?

 At Hayes Connor Solicitors, we are experts in data breach cases, and, once you have registered with us, it’s not uncommon that we uncover information that allows us to increase the value of your claim significantly.
 What might seem irrelevant to you, could make a huge difference in the eyes of the law.
 That’s why it’s important not to be fobbed off by a low initial offer from British Airways.
 Instead, by making a no-win, no-fee claim with us, we can increase the amount of compensation you receive substantially.

-Committed to helping victims of data breaches and cybercrime to achieve the justice they deserve, at Hayes Connor Solicitors we are now considering launching a group action to compensate victims of the British Airways’ data breach.
+Committed to helping victims of data breaches and cybercrime to achieve the justice they deserve, at Hayes Connor Solicitors we are now considering launching a group action to compensate victims of the British Airways’ data breaches.